This Content Is Only For Subscribers

 He emphasised the importance of collective resilience and innovation in navigating the evolving tourism business landscape.

-Setting a lively tone for the day, Doug Kamo, also known as “Mr Entertainment’ assumed the role as MC giving much energy and humour for a packed schedule of speeches and panel discussions ahead.
+Setting a lively tone for the day, Doug Kamo, also known as ‘Mr Entertainment’, assumed the role as MC giving much energy and humour for a packed schedule of speeches and panel discussions ahead.

 One of the morning presentations was lead by Kari Scrimshaw, chief executive of the Ringa Hora Workforce Development Council.
 She introduced Te Haeata, a new education initiative aimed at newcomers to the business events sector.
 The program focuses on equipping participants with both technical and practical skills, that result in a qualification achievement while they work.
-Of the initiative, she says “This initiative is not just about education; it’s about creating pathways to build a sustainable and skilled workforce for the future.”

 Following on from Kari Scrimshaw’s presentation was the importance of incorporating authentic cultural relationships into event planning was explored in a session featuring panellists Brylee Flutey and Damon Ritai.
 They discussed Ngā Whakaritenga, a framework ensuring that conferences and events honour and include mana whenua, hau kāinga, local hapū, and iwi in their planning.
 This approach prioritises authentic storytelling and a respectful sharing narratives.